Hawkynt/Randomizer/Readme.md

 #### Memory

-Memory usage is another critical factor, especially for applications with limited resources.
+RAM usage is another critical factor, especially for applications with limited resources.
 Benchmarking memory usage involves evaluating the amount of memory required by the RNG to maintain its state and generate random numbers.

 ##### Methods for resource usage analysis